mozilla/fxa/packages/fxa-content-server/docs/query-params.md

 * /oauth/signup
 * /oauth/force_auth

+### `prompt`
+Specifies whether the content server prompts for permissions consent.
+Only applicable for `trusted` reliers.
+Untrusted reliers always show the prompt.

+#### Options
+* `consent` - Show the permissions prompt if any additional permissions are required.

+#### When to specify
+When authenticating a user for OAuth.
+Only applicable for `trusted` reliers.
+Untrusted reliers always show the prompt.

+* /oauth/signin
+* /oauth/signup
+* /oauth/force_auth

 ### `redirect_uri`
 Which URI should a user be redirected back to upon completion of the OAuth transaction.